CommonsBuild/tqf/README.md

 By providing this level of customization, Alloha empowers communities to experiment with and optimize their funding mechanisms, leading to more equitable and effective public goods funding.

----

-For more information on how to use Alloha and contribute to the research, please refer to the [Documentation](#) and [Contribution Guidelines](#).

-# TEC Matching Processing
+## TEGR1

 This repo encompasses the Jupyter notebooks we have used in order to determine matching exponents for all individuals.
 We have used two Dune queries prepared before the fact and alpha round data to create the initial process, and have amended it now that the round data is available.
 You will find all the necessary information, statistics and process in the ./main.ipynb file.

-## Notes
+### Notes

 - update matching score if:
   - holds 10 TEC